-Synonyms of Schlumbergera russelliana (6) (Updated on 12-23-20): Cereus russellianus Gardener, Epiphyllum bridgesii Lem., Epiphyllum russellianum (Gardner) Hook., Schlumbergera bridgesii (Lem.)
+Synonyms of Schlumbergera russelliana (5) (Updated on 11-14-21 from Plants of the World Online): Epiphyllum bridgesii Lem., Epiphyllum russellianum (Gardner) Hook., Schlumbergera bridgesii (Lem.)
 Loefgr., Schlumbergera epiphylloides Lem., Zygocactus bridgesii (Lem.)
 Linding.

 Schlumbergera russelliana (Hook.)
 Britton & Rose OR Schlumbergera russelliana (Gardener) Britton & Rose

 “MOST” websites and databases say Schlumbergera russelliana (Hook.)
 Britton & Rose is the correct and accepted scientific name for this species of Schlumbergera.
 It was named and described as such by Nathaniel Lord Britton and Joseph Nelson Rose in Contributions from the U.S. National Herbarium in 1913.
 It was first named and described as Epiphyllum russellianum by William Jackson Hooker in Botanical Magazine in 1839.